- 1 boneless pork shoulder roast (3 to 4 pounds), trimmed

 - 1/4 teaspoon pepper

 - 2 tablespoons cornstarch

 - 3 tablespoons cold water

-- Remove roast; cover and keep warm.
-Skim fat from cooking juices.
-Mix cornstarch and water until smooth; stir into juices.
+- Remove roast; cover and let stand for 15 minutes.
+Meanwhile, strain cooking juices and return to slow cooker.
+Combine cornstarch and cold water until smooth; gradually stir into juices.
 Cover and cook on high for 15 minutes or until thickened.
-Serve with pork.
+Slice pork; serve with gravy.
 Yield: 6-8 servings.